athrael-soju/dot/ARCHITECTURE.md

 ## System Overview

-Eva is built on a **hybrid architecture** that optimizes for both security and performance:
+Plucky is built on a **hybrid architecture** that optimizes for both security and performance:
 - **Client-side Realtime** - Direct browser-to-OpenAI connection for low-latency audio
 - **Server-side Memory** - Backend API layer protects graph database access